gurukamal/videouploading/README.md

 ## Description

 This project is a web application that allows users to upload videos, extract subtitles, and search for phrases within the subtitles.
-The backend is built using Django and the frontend is built using React.js.
-Video files are uploaded to AWS S3, and subtitles are extracted using CCExtractor.
+The backend is built using Django and the frontend is built using HTML CSS only.
+Video files are uploaded using threading for background processes and also i use celery for the same, and subtitles are extracted using CCExtractor and ffmpeg used to video format.
 The app allows users to search for phrases in the subtitles and navigate to specific timestamps in the video.

 ### Features:
 - **Video Upload**: Users can upload video files to the application, which are stored on AWS S3.